 A final written warning may be issued for repeated lesser offenses that have been identified by the immediate supervisor and not corrected by the employee despite previous disciplinary action(s) or for the first occurrence of a very serious offense(s).

 Dismissal of Employees

 Before an employee is dismissed because of unsatisfactory performance of duties or personal conduct, the following should occur:

-An employee may be suspended or dismissed without warning during the contract period for cause(s) relating to personal conduct detrimental to college or state service in order to avoid undue disruption of work; or to protect the safety of persons or property; or for other reasons determined to be serious enough to warrant such action.
+An employee is considered at-will and may be suspended or dismissed without warning relating to personal conduct detrimental to college or state service to avoid undue disruption of work; or to protect the safety of persons or property; or for other reasons determined to be serious enough to warrant such action.

 Right to Appeal

-Any employee, including those on employment contracts of any type who are disciplined by written warning, suspended, or dismissed for performance of duties or personal conduct will have access to due process by appealing the decision through the grievance procedure.
+Any employee who is disciplined by written warning, suspended, or dismissed for performance of duties or personal conduct will have access to due process according to Title VII and Title IX protection by appealing the decision through the grievance procedure.

-Position elimination or Reduction in Force may be necessary at any time as a result of institutional financial exigency, reorganization, program reduction or elimination.
-Employees dismissed as a result of position elimination or Reduction in Force do not have access to due process by appealing the decision taken by the College.
+Position elimination or Reduction in Force may be necessary at any time because of institutional financial exigency, reorganization, program reduction or elimination.
+Employees dismissed because of position elimination or Reduction in Force do not have access to due process by appealing the decision taken by the College.

 Reviewed: September 9, 2022